andiub97/CovidPubRank/README.md

 We suggest installing the Google Cloud SDK for CLIs in your system for using GCP, instead using Google Cloud Platform console.
 Do so following [this guide](https://cloud.google.com/sdk/docs/install).
-Once you have completed all previous steps, you can manage buckets, clusters and jobs using google Cloud SDK for CLIs or open our Colab notebook available on this repo.
+Once you have completed all previous steps, you can manage buckets, clusters and jobs using google Cloud SDK for CLIs or open our Colab notebook available on this repository.

 ### Creating buckets and datasets uploading
 All files for the project (JAR executables and TXT datasets) need to be stored in a Cloud Storage bucket.